fuelmade/option-selection2.js/README.md

 </div>
 ```

-If you want a mix or selects and checkboxes (update the logic to suit your needs, this example renders checkboxes for the product option titled "Material"):
+If you want a mix of selects and checkboxes (update the logic to suit your needs, this example renders checkboxes for the product option titled "Material"):

 ```
 <div class="js-product-options">